virgo47/litterbin/automation/WindowsSetup.md

 ## Git Bash Here in Total Commander

+Better yet is to copy `usercmd/wincmd.ini` from old computer/backup to a new one.

 Based on [my blog](https://virgo47.wordpress.com/2013/05/05/git-bash-here-in-console2-in-total-commander-with-keyboard-shortcut-hotkey/) where it is for Console2 - this time for ConEmu.